edger-asiimwe/machine/README.md

-# Vending Machine Conin Change Program
+# Vending Machine Coin Change Program

 ## Introduction
 The Vending Machine coin change program is a well known problem which simulates the real change maker in the day-to-day vending machine.